 Piha Surf School – Phil Wallis - one-on-one and group Piha surf lessons (Beginner to advanced and children)

 Ratso's Lion Rock Surf School - 2hr one-on-one and group Piha surf lessons (Beginner to advanced and children)

 Rapu Adventures - 'Rapu' which in Maori means ‘to seek’; offer group surf lessons every week from October through to May!

 There are two local surf shops Piha Surf Shop and Lion Rock Surf Shop that both shape, rent and sell surfboards and accessories.

 Lion Rock Surf Shop: Ian "Ratso" Buchanen is a local surfer and shaper.
 They sell new and used surfboards, clothing, wetsuits, wax, legropes and have rental boards and wetsuits. $25 -$35 per day and wetsuits $10.
 Located next to the Piha General Store in the centre of town.
-Opening hours during summer 10am - 4pm daily and weekends only during winter.
+Opening hours during summer 10am - 4pm daily.

 Piha Surf Shop: Mike Jolly is a local surfer and shaper and sells new and used boards, clothing, wetsuits, wax, legropes and have rental boards and wetsuits. $25 -$35 per day and wetsuits $10.
 Located 122 Seaview Road on the way down the hill to Piha.
 Open year-round when Mike isn't surfing!